jaydenmilne/jaydenmilne.github.io/_posts/2025-06-15-encoding-xml-is-broken-and-no-one-cares.md

 date:   2025-06-15 15:19
 ---

+> **_Programming Note:_** _You may have subscribed to this blog because of a
+> snarky post about YouTube that for some reason was popular.
+Instead
+> of more insightful(?) content like that, you're getting a complaint to no
+> audience in particular about XML in Golang.
+You're welcome._

 For the first time I've felt betrayed somewhat by Go's standard library. `encoding/xml` is just broken in a lot of ways, has been for over a decade, and no one seems to want to fix it.
 I couldn't find a good independent, working xml library to use